pshanoop/dotfiles/README.md

 I try to keep my setup as a reproducible one, so in case of breakage it's possible to roll back and forth in time between settings.

+I try to upstream any fixes, tweaks and improvements whenever possible, and limit this repository to customisations and very opinionated settings only.

 ## LICENCE

 Copyright 2012-2021, Hugo Osvaldo Barrera <hugo@barrera.io>